eryhM/arcade-game/README.md

 # Arcade Game Clone

 This is a clone of a classic arcade game (Frogger), as part of Udacity's Front-End Nanodegree (FEND).
+The player spawns at the bottom of the map, on grass.
+The objective is to reach the water at the top of the map.
+Be careful, though!
+Enemy bugs are roaming the road at various speeds and will not stop for you!

 ### How to play
 ---
-The player spawns at the bottom of the map, on grass.
-The objective is to reach the water at the top of the map.
-Beware!
-Enemy bugs are roaming the road at various speeds.
-Using the arrow keys, move in all four directions to avoid the enemies, cross the road and reach freedom!
+Use the arrow keys to move in all four directions across the map and avoid the enemies.

+### Installation
+---
+Download a copy of this repository.
+Then, simply load (open) the 'index.html' file in your browser and play!
+Alternatively, you can also play the game on the Github page [here](https://eryhm.github.io/arcade-game/).

 ### License
 ---